Gwigzz/Gwigzz/README.md

 ```
 ✋ Hi there
-🙋 My name is Guillaume, I'm a junior Back-End developeur
+🙋 My name is Guillaume, I'm a Back-End developeur
 ```

 <!--<br/>-->